astrotime/timenomad_app/collections/_posts/2019-07-15-myths-and-truths-behind-mercury-retrograde.md

     height: 760
 ---

 One may argue that from a human perspective it’s Mercury, not the Moon, that is **the most “relatable” of all celestial bodies**.
-As much at the Moon is the most inconspicuous of all planets, its actions belong to predominantly unconscious depths of human emotional and physiological domain, and while we are regularly experiencing the effects of the Moon’s influence we are hardly ever capable of truly operating at that extremely subtle and nuanced level.
+As much as the Moon is the most inconspicuous of all planets, its actions belong to predominantly unconscious depths of human emotional and physiological domain, and while we are regularly experiencing the effects of the Moon’s influence we are hardly ever capable of truly operating at that extremely subtle and nuanced level.

 On the other hand, the energies of Mercury are quite literally the **source of our daily “bread and butter”**.
 All kinds of human activity rest on communication — we are social creatures that harness the power of interpersonal exchange to fulfil a vast variety of daily tasks.